tiffanyposs/AlgorithmChallenges/README.md

 ##### Binary Search Tree

 Every parent can only have 2 children, and there are a set of rules for the type of children they can have.
+They are named properties `left` and `right`.
+In the below example, this is a search tree because the left property is always less than the parent and the right is always greater than.
+If there are no rules like this, it is simply a `Binary Tree`, without the search.

 ```
      10